javierperez98/react_Portfolio/README.md

 <!-- Provide instructions and examples for use.
 Include screenshots as needed. -->

+- The first section displays a link to my resume and to contact me.
+Along with links to my LinkedIn and Github.
 - The Navbar has links to jump to each section in my portfolio.
-There is a link to my resume.
 - The about me section goes over a little bit about myself.
-It shows the programing languages and tools I know.
+It shows the major programing languages know.
-- My projects section shows two of my group projects and three app I created each using languages I know or a combination of them all.
 - The contact me section have links to my github profile, linkedin, and email to contact me.

 ## `Credits`